Skip to main content

 It is possible to retrieve genesis block information (zero_state) from the configuration file.
 Understanding the complexities and details of this is not necessary but it's important to remember that the default value of the subwallet_id is 698983191.

-Each wallet contract checks the subwallet_id field for external transactions to avoid instances when requests were sent to wallet with another ID:
+Each wallet contract checks the subwallet_id field for external messages to avoid instances when requests were sent to wallet with another ID:

 var (subwallet_id, valid_until, msg_seqno) = (cs~load_uint(32), cs~load_uint(32), cs~load_uint(32));